What are they?

 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.

-The current acting chair of governors is Mr Richard Burrows, and the vice chair is Kate Bodsworth.
+The current chair of governors is Mr Richard Burrows, and the vice chair is Kate Bodsworth.
 Both can be contacted via the school office.

 Much of the work of the governing body is done by committees.
 At Woodcroft, we have the following committees: